 26. A Brew-tiful Stop

 Scout to Starbucks Coffeehouse in the Westside area to spot striking moss art which can be seen through the roof.
 They also have dramatic interiors with a fireplace and a touch sensitive video wall to experience.
+You can also grab breakfast here at Disney Springs if you happen to arrive early.

 27. Claim Your Free Necklace at Diamonds International

 All you need is your code in the Disney Springs Map for your kid to get a hold of their very own free necklace.
 No purchase necessary!
+If the map doesn’t have a code, just pop in ask like we did!
+Photo above is of our Swarovski crystal necklace.

 Here are some almost-free things to do at Disney Springs: